patriciabialek/Luksus/Luksus/README.txt

 Now in the URL it says AboutUs when we click on the about us page.
 Did this by changing the Privacy.cshtml file to AboutUs.cshtml, changed the Layout privacy attributes to AboutUs, and in the HomeController.cs page, I changed the Privacy() method name to AboutUs() name.

+2023-10-10 1430:
+Added a model class named - Perfume.cs
+Inside the class I added 7 properties and their validation but commented that out for the time being.
+*Need to figure out how to add data validation for integer values.
+Run project - no issues.